antoniomuso/fake-exe/README.md

 - The javascript code must be inside a package.
 - The main application is not compiled inside the binary file, then relative paths between the main application and the binary generated does not have to change.

+## Disclaimer
+These codes for educational and research purposes only.
+Do not attempt to violate the law with anything contained here.
+I will not be responsible for your any illegal actions.